Bipolar transistor in low-voltage mode

-In this example, we use an equivalent circuit to evaluate the performance of a bipolar transistor.
-The transistor is switched on in a common emitter circuit and operates in low-signal (linear) mode.
+In this example, we use an equivalent substitution circuit to evaluate the performance of a bipolar transistor.
+The transistor is switched on according to a common-emitter circuit and operates in a low-signal (linear) mode.

-We will use Mask to create our own transistor block.
+We will use the Mask to create our own transistor block.

 The transistor is represented by an equivalent circuit with h-parameters: